 Before doing so, it's important to recognize that we've already made some important assumptions.
 For example, we've assumed Sophie is going to work for 40 years.
 If she wants to work less (or more), this will extend (shorten) her retirement years.
 Likewise, we've assumed she will live to 87, but what if she lives longer?
 Shorter?
-These are questions we will explore after we've got a baseline retirement plan in place.
+These are questions that are easily explored once we've got a baseline retirement plan in place.

-2.4.2 Consumption in Retirement
+2.2.1 Consumption in Retirement

 How much money does Sophie need each year in retirement?
 To answer this, we need to know how much she'll need to spend on essentials, such as housing, food, and healthcare; and non-essentials, such as travel and entertainment.
 Considering this money is going to be spent 40 years from now, forecasting these figures is no small feat.
-Nonetheless, one starting point for this exercise is Sophie's current expenditures grossed up by inflation.
-Assuming Sophie spends \$61,311.37 per year today, her needs in retirement 40 years from now at an expected inflation rate of 3% per year are $61,311.37 \times (1+0.03)^{40} = \$200,000$.
+Nonetheless, one starting point for this exercise is Sophie's current expenditures grossed up by inflation, or the rate of increase in the price of goods and services.
+For example, assuming Sophie spends \$61,311.37 per year today, her needs in retirement 40 years from now at an expected inflation rate of 3% per year are $61,311.37 \times (1+0.03)^{40} = $200,000$.

-The obvious shortcoming of this approach to determining Sophie's monetary needs in retirement is that her consumption and expenditures will be very different 40 years from today.
+The obvious shortcoming of this approach is that her consumption and expenditures will be very different 40 years from today.
 For example, medical expenses are likely to become much more important in retirement.
-Her tastes and lifestyle will likely change, perhaps becoming more expensive.
+Her tastes and lifestyle will likely change.
 She may no longer have mortgage or rent payments.
 And so on.
 However, to keep the focus on the mechanics, we will simply assume that Sophie needs \$200,000 per year in retirement to live the lifestyle she wants until she passes.
-These cash flows are illustrated in Figure 2.9.
+These cash flows are illustrated in Figure 2.5.

-Figure 2.9: Retirement Savings Timeline - Retirement Cash Flows
+Figure 2.5: Retirement Savings Timeline - Retirement Cash Flows

-2.4.3 The Nest Egg
+2.2.2 The Nest Egg

-Question two: How much money does Sophie need at the start of her retirement, when she's 70, to ensure she will have enough money during her retirement years?
-If she stuffed the money under the bed, she would need $$200,000 \times 17 = 3.4 million.
+How much money does Sophie need at the start of her retirement, when she's 70, to ensure she will have enough money during her retirement years?
+If she stuffed the money under the bed, she would need $2200,000 \times 17 = 33.4$ million.
 Of course, this would be a bad idea for a couple of reasons.
 First, it's unsafe; someone could steal the money.
 Second, she would be missing out investment earnings.
 So, let's assume she plans on putting it in a savings account that earns 3% per year.
 She could invest the money in the stock market and expect to earn a higher average return, but because she has no income after retiring she plans on a conservative savings strategy that guarantees her a certain amount of money each year in retirement.